PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

 ## Todo for Version 2.2
+* Push InternalLog out on PushmanInternal Channel.
 * OSX fonts look odd.
 Maybe its the modular-scale thing?
 * Look into why div.cover does not work on mobile devices.
 * Write tests :/ Integrate with travis-ci
 * Integrate with StyleCI

 ## Official Documentation
-Documentation for usage can be found on the [Pushman website](http://pushman.dfl.mn/docs).
+Documentation for usage can be found on the [Pushman website](http://pushman.dfl.mn/documentation).

 Documentation for building your own Pushman instance is found below.